-A great idea for a church fundraiser is putting together an annual “Church Feastival” where good food, carnival games, auctions, and family fun combine for a wonderful fundraising event.
-The idea is to attract a broad spectrum of the local population to your fundraiser by having something for everybody.
+A great idea for a church fundraiser is putting together an annual “Church Feastival” where good food, carnival games, auctions, and family fun combine for a wonderful Christian fundraising event.
+The idea is to attract a broad spectrum of the local population to your fundraising event by having a little something for everyone.

 The benefit to the church is that many newcomers will form a very positive impression of your ministry and facilities that will in time translate into a larger congregation.
 And of course, there’s all the wonderful things you can do with all the funds raised by your ‘Feastival.”